ClearBlade/GCloud-Tensorflow-and-ClearBlade-Edge-Integration/README.md

 2. Setup on ClearBlade:
 - Before setting up the ClearBlade service, please ensure that you have successfully completed the Google Cloud Platform setup.
 - Open a Terminal on your Machine.
-- Create a new Directory and navigate to that Directory
+- Create a new Directory and navigate to that Directory.
 - Go to the Platform and Open this System.
 - Create a new user with **username=*test@email.com*** and **password=*password*** (A user with same credentials might already be present in the system.)
 - Use these credentials to open the portals.